hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

     .. dropdown:: How to define my own cumulative distribution OPE estimator?

-        To define your own OPE estimator, use :class:`BaseCumulativeDistributionOffPolicyEstimator`.
+        To define your own OPE estimator, use :class:`BaseCumulativeDistributionOPEEstimator`.

         Basically, the common inputs for each functions are ``reward_scale`` (np.ndarray indicating x-axis of cumulative distribution function) and the following keys from ``logged_dataset`` and ``input_dict``.